merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 The first few inputs should hopefully be self-explanatory -- we provide the co-assembly, the read recruitment information (which includes SNVs that were called by the {% include PROGRAM name="anvi-profile" text="anvi-profile" %} program during the mapping workflow), our collection of refined bins, the name of the bin that we want to compare, and the list of samples that we selected in the previous section.

 The `--min-occurrence 5` argument requires that a given SNV position has to be variable in at least 5 samples (out of the 11 samples that we specified in `samples_of_interest.txt`) in order to be reported.
 This threshold ensures that we get rid of spurious variants only present in a small fraction of samples that won't be very useful in our comparison anyway.
 The `--min-coverage-in-each-sample 20` is yet another filter, requiring a variant position to have at least 20x coverage in _each sample_ to be reported.
 The higher coverage requirement means that when a given position is variable in some samples but not in other samples, we can be sure we aren't accidentally missing variation in the latter samples just due to low coverage.
 It also means that when a position is variable, we can be sure it is a true variant and not a random sequencing or alignment error (although the 10x min coverage threshold in `anvi-profile` should already take care of this to some extent).
-These filters both reduce the number of potential variable positions we will look at, and their goal is to reduce noise.
+Both of these filters reduce the number of potential variable positions we will look at, and their goal is to reduce noise.

 The other flags control the output of the program. `--include-split-names` asks for split names to be included in the output variability table, so that we could inspect splits with interesting SNV positions if we wanted to. `--quince-mode` ensures that each position that is variable in at least 1 sample (by default, or in our case, at least 5 samples due to our use of `--min-occurrence 5`) will have a corresponding entry from _every single sample_ in the output variability table, even if the position is not variable in some of those samples.
 As the output file will report variable nucleotide positions on a per-sample basis, you can imagine that 'Quince mode' basically completes the matrix of variability across samples -- in our case, every position in the co-assembly will have 11 corresponding entries in the output file (one entry for the position's variation in each of our 11 samples of interest).
 Finally, `-o` specifies the name of our output file.